jwestfall69/neogeo-diag-bios/docs/tests/68k/prog_rom_output.md

-# P ROM Output Tests
+# PROG ROM Output Tests

 This test requires a custom diag prog board.

-The purpose of these tests is to determine if the P roms are outputing data when asked.
-Depending on which motherboard type you have the data path between the P roms and the CPU maybe direct or there could be ICs in between.
+The purpose of these tests is to determine if the PROG roms are outputing data when asked.
+Depending on which motherboard type you have the data path between the PROG roms and the CPU maybe direct or there could be ICs in between.

 If an output issue is detected it will result in one of the follow errors: